 Walking - The Under-Valued Exercise

 Walking!
 Yes, walking is an exercise which in the past has been very much under-valued.
 Fortunately, it has become more popular in recent times which has to be a nice change.

 Science has proven that walking as an exercise can lead to definite benefits both mentally and physically.
 The best part is that it is easy.
 We all do it naturally therefore perfect for almost everyone.

-For the average person, a few hours (6 to 7) a week can work wonders to maintain a healthy lifestyle.
-However, for the competitive sportsperson then naturally much more is required.
-That is a completely different level which will be dealt with throughout this website.
+For the average person, a few hours (5 to 6) a week can work wonders to maintain a healthy lifestyle.
+However, for the competitive sportsperson then naturally a much more intensive training program would be required.

-Running, of course, is more physically demanding and that is probably the main reason why walking has been labeled as pointless.
+Running or jogging is more physically demanding on the body and that is probably the main reason why walking was labeled as pointless.

 But, while it may not be a hard workout, it is a better exercise choice for those who are not the sporty types or previously less active.
 If one has knee, ankle or back problems running is more demanding on the body, whereas a solid walk is low impact and can be just as satisfying.

 Results have been widely proven by the medical profession that regular walking can reduce the risk of high blood pressure, high cholesterol, diabetes, and heart disease.
 Surely this has to be great news to those who do not enjoy running or find the more active exercise too much.